j2store/userguide/example_to_create_a_downloadable_product.md

 ![Images Selected](down_images_selected.png)

 #### Files
 Now, unlike other products, you donot have options and shipping tabs for a downloadable product.
 But there is a unique tab, **Files** is present here.
+You must have a separate folder or directory in your site to place the downloadable products.
+From that folder, the product will be downloaded, when the buyer fulfills the requirements for the download.

+The following steps will guide you to set up a folder with downloadable product.

+##### Step 1 : Create a folder on your site to upload the files

+You can use your Hosting Provider's CPanel File manager or an FTP client like FileZilla, to access your web root (public_html / www / httpdocs ).

+Once you are in the web root, you can create a folder.
+Name it as: myfiles.

+##### Step 2: Protect the folder from outside access

+We do not want people to access this folder using their browser and download files.
+So let us protect this folder using a **.htaccess** file.

+Create a file called htaccess.txt in your computer and open it with your favorite text editor.
+Add the following lines to it.

+    order deny, allow

+    deny from all

+Save the file.
+Now upload it to the folder we just have created in our web root.
+In our example, it is myfiles

+>**IMPORTANT**: Rename the file as ***.htaccess***

-Configure the tab.
+All the files uploaded to this folder is now protected Configure the tab.

 The tab will look like this: